Aeri

 My takeaways

-It also reinforced the value of team collaboration, delegation, and execution under constraint.
-By dividing responsibilities early based on each person’s strengths, we worked more efficiently and built a stronger final story.
+It also reinforced the value of dividing responsibilities early based on each person's strengths, which made the team faster and the final story stronger.

-As my first AI hackathon, it expanded how I think about AI in the design process.
+As my first AI hackathon, it expanded how I think about AI in design.
 I learned how to use prompting, rapid asset generation, and concept development more intentionally, while also considering scalability, feasibility, and product strategy.

 Next Steps